 Becoming a real estate agent can open many doors for you in terms of career opportunities.
 You can choose to work full-time or part-time, or in the residential or commercial market.
 You may start out working for a small firm, and progress to running your very own firm with other agents.

 In this article, we look at some of the essential things you need to know about being a successful real estate agent.

 You Need a License

 Most states require that you have a real estate agent license to represent buyers and sellers in real estate transactions.
-To qualify for the license, you have to take your state and national real estate course.
+To qualify for the license, you have to take either the state or national real estate courses.

 You may take the real estate course online or in a traditional classroom setting.
 The duration of the course varies from state to state.
 Once you complete the course, you’ll need to take a pre-licensing exam.
 You have to pass the exam before you can apply for your real estate agent license.

 In most states, real estate agents must be affiliated with a licensed real estate broker.
 There are many brokers out there.
 Be sure to look for a reputable one.

 Finding the answers to the following questions will help you make a sound decision:

 - What was the experience of the agents and clients that have worked with your prospective broker?